Mengyan Ma Ph.D.

 RECENT CONFERENCE PRESENTATIONS

 Dorrance Hall, E., Watson, O., Yue, Z., Kuhar, M., and Ma, M. (2025) Linking Slovene Women’s Family-of-Origin Communication with Perceptions of Resilience, Support Availability and Happiness in Adulthood.
-Paper is accepted to present at the 75th Annual International Communication Association Conference.
+Paper accepted to present at the 75th Annual International Communication Association Conference.

 Wolfe, B. H., Ma, M., Kuch, R., Zhang, Y., Cui, X., Edwards, E. L., Dorrance Hall, E. (2024) A mixed-methods analysis of memorable messages received by first-generation college students from family members at graduation.
 Paper presented to the Family Communication Division of the annual meeting of the National Communication Association (NCA), New Orleans, LA, United States.